 - Mothers’ experience of pregnancy complications, including hypertension, diabetes and hospitalizations

 - Maternal experiences and behaviors after the baby is born, including depression, maternity leave experiences, breastfeeding, contraceptive use, tobacco and alcohol use, and safe infant sleep practices

-- Family Planning: Over half (56%) of mothers did not intend to become pregnant or were unsure if they wanted to become pregnant.
-Of those, 60% reported not doing anything to prevent a pregnancy.
+- Family Planning: About half (49%) of mothers did not intend to become pregnant or were unsure if they wanted to become pregnant.
+Of those, 63% reported not doing anything to prevent a pregnancy.

 - One PRAMS mom highlighted the challenges of balancing breastfeeding and work, writing, “I stopped breastfeeding after 5 weeks because the stress of returning to work so soon affected my milk supply…if more time off was given to new moms, there may be more others who would breastfeed their babies for a longer period of time.”

 All Louisiana PRAMS reports and fact sheets can be found and downloaded on the Partners for Family Health Data Center.
 To request additional Louisiana PRAMS data, submit a data request.
-For more information about Louisiana PRAMS, contact Rosaria Trichilo, Program Coordinator, at Rosaria.Trichilo@la.gov or 504-568-3504.June 7, 2018
+For more information about Louisiana PRAMS, contact Rosaria Trichilo, Program Coordinator, at Rosaria.Trichilo@la.gov or 504-568-3504.November 2, 2018